-Home health care services are covered when ordered by a doctor for a member who is homebound due to illness or injury, and you need part-time or intermittent skilled nursing care from a registered nurse (RN) or licensed practical nurse (LPN) and/or other skilled care services like short-term rehabilitative and habilitative therapies.
+Home health care services are covered when ordered by a doctor for a member who is homebound due to illness or injury, or is actively receiving treatment for a cancer-related problem, and you need part-time or intermittent skilled nursing care from a registered nurse (RN) or licensed practical nurse (LPN) and/or other skilled care services like short-term rehabilitative and habilitative therapies.
 Usually, a home health agency coordinates the services your doctor orders for you.
 Services from a home health aide may be eligible for coverage only when the care provided supports a skilled service being delivered in the home.